seborama/govcr/README.md

 - When unmarshaling the cassette fails, rather than fail altogether, it would be preferable to revert to live HTTP call.

+- The code has a number of TODO's which should either be taken action upon or removed!

 ## Limitations

 ### Go empty interfaces (`interface{}`)